keithwhor/nodal/README.md

-With a built-in command-line interface, models, controllers, templates, migrations and application architecture, Nodal provides all of the tools a developer needs to get a new iojs project started with very little overhead.
+With a built-in command-line interface, models, controllers, templates, migrations and application architecture, Nodal provides all of the tools a developer needs to get a new iojs project started in a very short amount of time.

-Writing your server software in Nodal should feel natural coming from other MVC frameworks such as Django and Rails.
+Writing your server software in Nodal should feel somewhat natural coming from other MVC frameworks such as Django and Rails.
 While Nodal certainly borrows many concepts from these frameworks (standing on the shoulders of giants), it has a distinct architecture and decisions about feature implementation vary.

 ## Features